atolye15/scss-starter/docs/getting-started/architecture.md

 ### Base folder

 The `base/` folder holds what we might call the boilerplate code for the project.
-In there, you might find the reset file, some typographic rules, and probably a stylesheet defining some standard styles for commonly used HTML elements (that I like to call `\_base.scss`).
+In there, you might find the reset file, some typography rules, and probably a stylesheet defining some standard styles for commonly used HTML elements (that I like to call `\_base.scss`).

 ### Objects folder